roshgupta/Project-Music-Player/README.md

 # JAZZ MUSIC PLAYER PROJECT

 This is a dummy music player website with zero functionality.
-It is just a front-end layout, coded for practice shake.
+It is just a front-end layout, coded for practice sake.

 ## Check the deployed website here!